SNCFdevelopers/ApiSNCF/source/integration.rst

 Resources
 *********

-All the resources return a response containing a links object, a paging object, and the requested object.
+All the resources return a response containing a links object, a paging object, and the requested object, following hypermeida principles.

 * **Coverage** :